Red Dog: True Blue

 Red Dog: True Blue is a 2016 Australian family comedy film directed by Kriv Stenders, written by Daniel Taplitz and starring Jason Isaacs, Levi Miller and Bryan Brown.
-It is a prequel to the 2011 film Red Dog, detailing the early days of the Red Dog, the Pilbara Wanderer.
+It serves as a prequel to the 2011 film Red Dog, detailing the early days of the Red Dog, the Pilbara Wanderer.

-Red Dog was played in the first film by Koko, but after Koko's death he was replaced with Phoenix.
-A documentary about the life of Koko titled Koko: A Red Dog Story was released in 2019.
-It was also dedicated to his memory.

 Premise

-An iconic Australian story of family, friendship and adventure, between a young boy and a scrappy one-of-a-kind dog that would grow up to become an Australian legend.
+The film tells the story of the friendship between a young boy and a dog that would grow up to become an Australian legend.